 COMPLICATIONS OF SURGERY

 As with any surgical procedure, there is the risk of complications.
-General anaesthesia is very safe but some dogs will have an adverse reaction to it.
+General anesthesia is very safe but some dogs will have an adverse reaction to it.

 If your dog is too active, his surgical site and scrotum may swell.
 This is uncomfortable, but if own a female dog, too much activity is dangerous.
 If the abdominal sutures break down, she could develop a hernia and need further surgery to correct it.